vbrazo/algorithms-archives/README.md

 All recursive algorithms must have the following:

-1. Base Case (i.e., when to stop)
+1. Base Case (i.e., when to stop).
-2. Work toward Base Case
+2. Work toward Base Case.
-3. Recursive Call (i.e., call ourselves)
+3. Recursive Call (i.e., call ourselves).

 The "work toward base case" is where we make the problem simpler (e.g., divide list into two parts, each smaller than the original).
 The recursive call, is where we use the same algorithm to solve a simpler version of the problem.
 The base case is the solution to the "simplest" possible problem (For example, the base case in the problem 'find the largest number in a list' would be if the list had only one number and by definition if there is only one number, it is the largest).